 - Benefit formula

-- Years of Service Credit at termination
+- Years of Service Credit at retirement or separation

 - Final Average Salary

 - A factor based on your age at retirement

-Use our online Benefits Calculator to get an estimate of your retirement allowance.
+Use our online Benefits Calculator to get a fast estimate of your retirement allowance.

 Payments under a Deferred Retirement Allowance are not automatic, nor will you be guaranteed negotiated benefit enhancements.
 You must apply for benefits before monthly payments can begin.